 By: Susan Bohrer DVM, CVA, Certified in Food Therapy

-I have been a practicing veterinarian for 12 years.
-I have been using Food Therapy, which is feeding specific fresh foods to dogs and cats, for the last 3 years.
+I have been using Food Therapy, which is feeding specific fresh foods to dogs and cats, for the last 3 years of my 14 years as a veterinarian.
 Changing my patients to fresh food has been the single greatest improvement in their health I have seen in my career.

 The case against dry dog kibble

-I found many recent studies showing processed carbohydrates in dry kibble are negatively affecting the well being of our precious pets
+Seeing such an improvement, made me want to know more about the way we feed our dogs.
+I found many recent studies showing processed carbohydrates in dry kibble are negatively affecting the well being of our precious pets.

 As humans, we are able to vocalize our opinions about different foods and how we feel after eating a meal.
 Our dogs and cats, on the other hand, do not have the ability to speak and let us know, “I don’t like that kibble—it makes me feel sick after I eat.”
 This is why, as responsible pet owners, we must stay informed and be advocates for our pets when it comes to purchasing the safest and most nutritionally sound food..